-As a result of the cost-of-living crisis, Stonewater was pleased to see the re-instatement of a CPI + 1% increase cap on social housing rents for 2024-25 and 2025-26, even though we supported the 7% cap for 2023-24.
-There has been little information on the approach that the new Government will take on this.
-We will continue to advocate for reliable funding streams, guaranteed by long-term settlements, which allow us to leverage further capital to make the most of what is available.
+As a result of the cost-of-living crisis, Stonewater was pleased to see the re-instatement of a CPI + 1% increase cap on social housing rents for 2024/25 and 2025/26, even though we supported the 7% cap for 2023/24.
+We will continue to advocate for reliable funding streams, guaranteed by longterm settlements, which allow us to leverage further capital to make the most of what is available.